alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 This was posted to where else but [Threads](https://www.threads.com/@dexhuntertorricke/post/DHCUpnssuuw).
 I find this statement very confusing.
 Catan is *really not* the kind of game where you can "eliminate the weaker players".
-It is a Eurogame with no direct player elimination where all player's economies grow over time.
+It is a Eurogame with no direct player elimination where all players' economies grow over time.
 You can indirectly fight when racing to the good locations, but it is almost always better to focus on your economy rather than try to deliberately attack someone else's.
 This strategy of beating up the weaker players sucks ass.